Introduction

 Most people install an external home charging device, often called a wall box, in their garage or house to make this possible, while some get by with an extension cord.
 At all times, stay away from it.

-The car may drive without using the engine at all for a predetermined period after the battery is fully charged.
+The fully charged battery may allow the car to drive without using the engine at all for a predetermined period.
 Depending on the type, you can often drive 20 to 60 miles on a full battery; however, the manufacturer states on paper that you can travel about a third less.

 The majority of PHEVs have three modes: combustion, hybrid, and electric.
-You can store your charge in combustion mode until you need it, and when you drive in hybrid mode, the engine and battery power are used as efficiently as possible.
+You can store your charge in combustion mode until you need it, and when you drive in hybrid mode, the engine and battery power work as efficiently as possible

-When the car is in E-mode, it is forced to use just the battery’s energy until it runs out.
+When the car is in E-mode, it uses just the battery’s energy until it runs out.
 This might be quite helpful if you’re traveling to an urban area and don’t want the residents to breathe in your exhaust emissions—you are a considerate person.

-A plug-in hybrid electric vehicle’s motor or motors are powered by the battery when it is operating in electric mode.
+The battery powers a plug-in hybrid electric vehicle’s motor or motors when it is operating in electric mode.
 Some require the engine to step in and help over a certain speed, while others may drive alone up to highway speeds.

-In hybrid mode, a computer decides when to utilize the engine and motor most efficiently, often alternating between them or using both at once.
+In hybrid mode, a computer optimizes engine and motor use, alternating or combining them as needed.
 All you have to do is drive normally here.
 The best PHEVs will seamlessly integrate the two power sources such that, when driving, you won’t even notice the difference.

-Expect a minimum of five hours to fully charge a normal 2-3kW household supply.
-This might sound like a lot, but if you leave your gadget plugged in at work during the day or overnight, it is more than plenty.
-By using one of the above-mentioned wall boxes, you might cut your top-up power use by up to 7kW.
+Expect a minimum of five hours to fully charge a normal 2-3 kW household supply.
+It may seem like a lot, but overnight or workplace charging is sufficient.
+By using one of the above-mentioned wall boxes, you might cut your top-up power use by up to 7 kW.

 What else should I know about plug-in hybrids?